Introducing Triggers

 You can sort by skill and triggers, and you can also filter by level.
 This is really helpful if you are working with freelancers and contracted staff, as they might require different check-in forms or requirements.

 Once you have chosen all of your actions, click save.
 If the trigger is enabled, the changes will be made instantly, and any new events will use the new settings.
+All executed actions on a trigger are recorded and will be available for audit purposes in a future update.

 Comments